HyperGlitch24/AMAI/README.md

 *********Bank Statement Aggregation*********

+Greetings!
-The attached Jupyter notebook consists of all the required information like working, exceptions, outputs etc., of the prototype.
+The attached Jupyter notebook consists of the required information about the prototype like working, exceptions, outputs etc.
-Please go through it.
+Thank you,
+Shimul and Vamsi